Carlos Izquierdo

-Carlos Arturo Izquierdo Mendez (born October 2, 1997 in Buga, Valle del Cauca) is a Colombian freestyle wrestler.
+Carlos Arturo Izquierdo Méndez (born 2 October 1997 in Buga, Valle del Cauca) is a Colombian freestyle wrestler.
 He competed in the men's freestyle 74 kg event at the 2016 Summer Olympics, in which he was eliminated in the round of 16 by Jabrayil Hasanov.

 He represented Colombia at the 2020 Summer Olympics in the men's freestyle 86 kg event.

+In 2024, he won a bronze medal in men's 86 kg event at the 2024 Pan American Wrestling Championships held in Acapulco, Mexico.
+He competed at the Pan American Wrestling Olympic Qualification Tournament held in Acapulco, Mexico hoping to qualify for the 2024 Summer Olympics in Paris, France.
+He was eliminated in his second match.